richard-scryber/PaperworkDayDocs/docs/retreiving_config.md

     <dt>success</dt>
     <dd>A function that will be called when the document has been successfully retreived with the data.</dd>
     <dt>fail</dt>
-    <dd>A function that will be called when the document could not be retreived, or there is no document or frame to retreive from.</dd>
+    <dd>A function that will be called when the document could not be retreived.</dd>
 </dl>